plonkabartosz/BlendshapePerFrame/README.md

 Make sure that you have two meshes in the scene:

-1. **Animated mesh** - this mesh uses cloth simulation or is animated by a deformer node or a skinned skeleton,
+1. **Animated mesh** - this mesh uses cloth simulation, is animated by a deformer, is a skinned mesh,
 2. **Base mesh** - this mesh is not animated and serves as a base for the animated mesh.

 ### Running the Script